-Article 3(13) of the MRR defines: "'emission factor' means the average emission rate of a greenhouse gas relative to the activity data of a source stream assuming complete oxidation for combustion and complete conversion for all other chemical reactions."
-Furthermore Article 3(36) is important for materials containing biomass: "'preliminary emission factor' means the assumed total emission factor of a fuel or material based on the carbon content of its biomass fraction and its fossil fraction before multiplying it by the fossil fraction to produce the emission factor".
+Article 3(13) of the MRR defines: "'emission factor' means the average emission rate of a greenhouse gas relative to the activity data of a source stream or a fuel stream assuming complete oxidation for combustion and complete conversion for all other chemical reactions."
+Furthermore Article 3(36) is important for materials containing biomass or other zero-rated carbon: "'preliminary emission factor' means the assumed total emission factor of a fuel or material based on its total carbon content before multiplying it by the fossil fraction to produce the emission factor".

-Important: According to section 2.1 of Annex II of the MRR, the tiers defined in the MRR shall relate to the preliminary emission factor, where a biomass fraction is determined for a fuel or material.
+Important: According to section 2.1 of Annex II of the MRR, the tiers defined in the MRR shall relate to the preliminary emission factor, where a (zero-rated) biomass fraction, or RFNBO or RCF fraction or synthetic low-carbon fraction is determined for a fuel or material.
 I.e. tiers are applicable always to individual parameters.

-The reporting of the preliminary emission factor is now mandatory for all source streams (i.e. also for 100% biomass source streams)102, while it was required only for mixed biomass source streams during the third phase of the EU ETS.
+The reporting of the preliminary emission factor is now mandatory for all source streams (i.e. also for 100% biomass source streams)115, while it was required only for mixed biomass source streams during the third phase of the EU ETS.